 A short version of the decision tree, in order of how most teams should think about it.

-Pick a dedicated sync product if you want the integration to feel like a feature of the tool rather than a project.
 The setup is faster, the failure modes are fewer, and the surface area you have to maintain is close to zero.
 The opinion baked into the tool is a feature, not a limitation.

 The integration you pick matters less than whether your support team finds out a fix shipped without having to ask engineering.
 If they do, the workflow works.
 If they don't, the tool is the wrong shape.